Skip to main content

 Beginning in July 2016, the Lake Okeechobee Watershed Restoration Project will identify opportunities to improve the quantity, timing and distribution of flows into the 730-square-mile lake.
 The project area, where placement of features are being considered, covers a large portion of the Lake Okeechobee Watershed north of the lake.

-Goals and objectives for the project include increasing water storage capacity in the watershed, improving the quantity and timing of discharges to the Caloosahatchee and St. Lucie estuaries, restoring wetlands and improving existing and future water supply.
+Goals and objectives for the project include increasing water storage capacity in the watershed, improving the quantity and timing of discharges to the Caloosahatchee and St. Lucie estuaries, restoring wetlands and improving existing and future water supply

 Everglades Agricultural Area Storage Reservoir Project